 Consequently, you are responsible for the inspection and maintenance of your business’s equipment, the necessary risk analyses, the information to the staff and any protection measures.

 Appliances that run on natural gas in businesses often include:

-- heating appliances: boilers, air heating units, air heaters, infrared radiant heaters (dark and light), heat pumps;
+- heating appliances: boilers, hot air generators, air heaters, infrared heaters (dark and light) and heat pumps;

 - cogeneration appliances (production of heat and electricity);